|© 2018 - WEBSITE & CONTENTS COPYRIGHTED - JOHNNY PRILL - JOHNNY PRILL MUSIC - ALL RIGHTS RESERVED

 Also, in 2010, American country music singer Barbara Mandrell congratulated Prill on his volunteer work stating "Your

 service through songs and volunteering is so remarkable!"
+"I join Johnny Prill in honoring all precious grandparents!
+How

 In 2011, the Health Care Association of Michigan presented Prill with their "Volunteer Of The Year Award."
 The award